Fthsylp/Volunteer-Project-Online-Ticket-Purchasing-Project-for-Vanspor-Football-Team/README.md

 Ready templates are utilized in the project, and as needed, JavaScript, Bootstrap, HTML, and CSS within the Razor structure for editing and updating.

+View components and partial views were used in the project in order to experiment with different structures.

 In the project, Model-View-Controller (MVC) structure has been implemented, and Dependency Injection is used as the design pattern.

 The backend of the project utilizes .NET 6.0.
 (CRUD operations, Authorization, Authentication - Image upload)